djdallmann/GamingPCSetup/SERVICES/README.md

 | Service | Service Name | Impacts | My Recommendation
 | --- | --- | --- | --- |
 | SEMgrSvc | Payments and NFC/SE Manager | Near field communications for payments, tap to pay | Disable |

+- Use the following to disable all those noted above **except** those pending review.
+  - Paste the following into an administrative Powershell terminal, press enter, the restart your computer for it to take effect.

+    ```
+    Set-Service SEMgrSvc -StartupType Disabled
+    ```